Perennial Ryegrass vs Kentucky Bluegrass

 ecoKentucky Bluegrass

-Rhizome-driven Kentucky bluegrass can reduce overseeding needs by 20–30% compared with bunch-forming ryegrass.
+Rhizome-driven Kentucky Bluegrass can reduce overseeding needs by 20–30% compared with bunch-forming ryegrass.
 Fewer renovation projects mean less seed production, packaging, and transport over the life of your lawn.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Perennial Ryegrass | Kentucky Bluegrass |
+| Metric | Perennial Ryegrass | Kentucky Bluegrass |

 |---|---|---|